Gone, Gone / Thank You

 "Gone, Gone / Thank You" (stylized in all caps) is a song by American rapper and producer Tyler, the Creator and the tenth track from his sixth studio album Igor (2019).
 It features background vocals from American singer CeeLo Green.
 The song contains excerpts from "Hey Girl" by Cullen Omori of Smith Westerns and interpolations from "Fragile" by Tatsuro Yamashita.

 Background

 Tyler, the Creator produced the beat and had the idea for the song in 2013 while on tour for his album Wolf.
 He chose not to use the song for Cherry Bomb or Flower Boy since he felt it did not fit either of these albums.

+The song continues the trend of the 10th song on each of Okonma’s albums being a multi-part song.

 Composition and lyrics

 Randall Roberts of Los Angeles Times called the style of the song "hallucinatory beat music", while Adam Turner-Heffer of Under the Radar described it as reminiscent of OutKast.
 The song contains acoustic guitars and a "multi-layered falsetto chorus", which Sputnikmusic's Rowan5215 commented "somehow sounds like Brian Wilson working with BROCKHAMPTON".
 In the first part, Tyler, the Creator addresses his lover, who has left him for a female partner whom Tyler believes he is better than, and also blames himself for the end of their relationship.
 He shifts his tone in the second part, in which he thanks his former partner for the love and joy from their past relationship and declares he never wants to fall in love again, in a "cheerfully delivered" refrain despite his sadness.